 Method

-2 Using an electric powered mixer, whisk the eggs in a bowl in short, then upload the sugar and vanilla and whisk for 5 minutes till the aggregate is pale in color and thickened so that the combination bureaucracy ribbons while falling from the whisk.
+2 Using an electric-powered mixer, whisk the eggs in a bowl short, then add the sugar and vanilla and whisk for 5 minutes until the aggregate is pale and thickened so that the combination bureaucracy ribbons fall from the whisk.

 4. Pour the aggregate into the prepared baking tray.